The Complete 2023 Bali Travel Guide For First-Timers

 - July to August – Peak Season

-- May to June – Best time for visiting
+- May to June – The best Time for visiting

 - November to April – Dry Season

 How to Get There